fbrusch-ik/LibDullasSwingTimer-E/README.md

 # LibDullasSwingTimer
 Provides functions for ranged swing timer and haste calculations for Project Epoch server (WoW client 3.3.5).
 Intended for WeakAuras integration.

-This provides pretty accurate ranged swing timer values for hunters that respond to the most relevant things, like player movement, line-of-sight interruptions, and dynamically changing haste values from any source.
+This provides pretty accurate ranged swing timer values for hunters that respond to the most relevant things, like player movement, line-of-sight interruptions, target changes, and dynamically changing haste values from any source.
 It is much more accurate than the built-in WeakAuras swing timer.

+It can also report exactly how much Auto Shot is clipped by player actions like movement, facing, target changes, etc. This can also be integrated in a WeakAuras display.

-There is also some Project Epoch specific workarounds that can hopefully be removed in time when the bugs are fixed on the server side.
+There is also some Project Epoch specific workarounds that can hopefully be removed when the bugs are fixed on the server side.

 This addon does not provide any UI however.
 You need something else for that, eg. WeakAuras.